StasMiasnikov/learning-monorepo/docs/learning/aws/DevOps/Overall.md

 This exam guide includes weightings, content domains, and task statements for the exam.
 This guide does not provide a comprehensive list of the content on the exam.
-However, additional context for each task statement is available to help you prepare for the exam.
+However, additional context for each ### Task Statement is available to help you prepare for the exam.

 The exam has the following content domains and weightings: